intel-iot-devkit/how-to-code-samples/plant-lighting-system/README.md

 ## How it works

-The system allows setting the lighting schedule via a web page served directly from the Intel® IoT Platform by using your mobile phone.
+The system allows setting the lighting schedule via a web page served directly from the Intel-based platform by using your mobile phone.

 If the lighting is supposed to be on, but the light sensor does not detect any light, it sends a text alert to a specified number through Twilio\*.